What are the CPE membership requirements?

 What if I’m a CPA and don’t renew my CPA license with DSPS?

-WICPA membership requires continuing education for each compliance period, regardless of whether a CPA's license has not been renewed.
+WICPA membership requires continuing education for each compliance period, regardless of nonrenewal of a CPA license.
 All CPA certificate holders are also required to complete the membership requirements for continuing education.

 Can I still use "CPA" if I don’t renew my license?